Centennial ANZAC Memorial Avenue at Pozières, France

 - Raise capital to finance trees and plaques

-- Overview/assist in pruning and maintenance.
+- Overview/assist in post-planting maintenance.

 TREENET is an incorporated body with a solid governance structure with a DGR (tax deductible gift recipient) status to manage public donations.
 TREENET CAMA project team members include: